 - tumors in the brain or brainstem

-- lack of oxygen to the brain, such as when the patient is rescued from drowning or from a heart attack
+- lack of oxygen to the brain after being rescued from drowning or from a heart attack

-- diabetes, when blood sugar levels become too high (hyperglycemia) or too low (hypoglycemia), which can lead to swelling in the brain
+- diabetes, which causes blood sugar levels to become too high (hyperglycemia) or too low (hypoglycemia) and can lead to swelling in the brain

 - overdosing on drugs or alcohol

 - carbon monoxide poisoning